-Section 4 of 8 IV.
-Dissemination of Title VI Information X : Were any public meetings conducted this quarter?
-(Public meetings include any ADOT hosted events for the public or external customer(s).)
-If yes, please explain the projects and how they were advertised: Long answer text Did all of your public advertisements contain ADA and Title VI Nondiscrimination language?
-Yes No Did not have any public advertisements Were Title VI summary reports provided to the Civil Rights Office for all public meetings?
-Yes No Did not have any public advertisements Are current copies of the ADOT ADA and Title VI Nondiscrimination notice available and accessible to your division/office and any off site location?
-If so, please explain where they are located: Long answer text Do you have Title VI material available in languages other than English?
-If so, please explain.
-Long answer text
+Were any public meetings conducted (public meetings include any ADOT hosted events for the public or external customer(s)?)
+If so, please briefly explain the projects and how they were advertised: Long answer text Did all of your public advertisements contain ADA and Title VI Nondiscrimination language?
+Provide a copy of an advertisement.
+Yes No Did not have any public meetings.
+Provide the date the Title VI summary report(s) were provided to the Civil Rights Office for all public meetings held by MVD.
+Short answer text